bperez40/Automatic-Power-Box-Tester/README.md

 When you start a session, PuTTY will then create a log in the util folder.

 You can run the visualizer python script to then visualize the file's output, if you want to analyze ADC data in particular.

+If you want to start putty in your terminal of choice, run the following command:

+plink.exe -load {SAVED-PROFILE}

+Where the saved profile is one that you've previously set up.
+If plink.exe isn't found, make sure it's part of your PATH environment.

 # Creating images for the LCD display
 When displaying something on the LCD display, we have to use functions that directly translate some bytes into pixel locations.
 There's a neat project made by someone who had this exact intention in mind, and even supports Arduino and Adafruit formats.
 It's called image2cpp and can be found here: https://javl.github.io/image2cpp/.